gbegreg/Delphier/README.md

 # Delphier

  This project is an example of an old-fashioned 2D platform game developed with Delphi (Sydney 10.4.2).
-It was produced for the article Jeu de plateforme multi-plate-forme en Delphi" from Programmez! magazine number 247 (https://www.programmez.com/).
+It was produced for the article "Jeu de plateforme multi-plate-forme en Delphi" from Programmez! magazine number 247 (https://www.programmez.com/).

  Graphics are from Szadi (https://szadiart.itch.io/rocky-world-platformer-set).
 They are in asset directory like the file niveau1.json.
 This json file is the level  description.